 Byzantine Empire Map

 Byzantine Empire is one of the most interesting, unique of a kind and mysterious civilizations of the world.
 The history of Byzantine Empire starts with the foundation of Constantinople in many sources.
-The Emperor Constantine, regarded as an ancestor by the Byzantines, was infact a caesar of Great Roman Empire.
+The Emperor Constantine had been regarded as the ancestor by the Byzantines.
+He was infact a caesar of Roman Empire.

 Foundation Of Constantinople By The Emperor Constantine